 Absolutely stunning is about all I can say.

-There are boardwalks for most of the 6km trail, but can be quite hilly in parts with plenty of stairs-kind of awkward with a pram, a pregnant momma and a daddy with a bad back!
+- How difficult is the Bondi Beach to Coogee Beach Walk?
+The walk is pretty easy since there are boardwalks for most of the trail, but can be quite hilly in parts with plenty of stairs.
+It was kind of awkward with a pram, a pregnant momma and a daddy with a bad back!
 But we made it and had a great day.

 Here’s a little about the stops along the way…